 Shoott Pro-tip: To rock heels or other less-than-comfy shoes, bring a pair of flats to get you through your session in a pain-free way.

-For Your Session
+At Your Session

 We recommend showing up slightly early to avoid being rushed, stressed, or sweaty.
 Communicate your goals with your photographer so they can help you achieve your vision.